Pennsylvania Social Work Licensing Requirements

 Question: Can I begin practicing independently once I become registered as an Licensed Clinical Social Worker (LCSW)?

-Answer: Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in Pennsylvania, you are eligible to practice without any supervision.
+Answer: Yes, once you complete the process outlined above and receive the Licensed Clinical Social Worker (LCSW) credential in Pennsylvania, you are eligible to practice without any supervision.

 Question: For the 3,000 hours of work experience required, can I count experience I gained years ago?